 - The Poppy Parade

 - Special 11.00 Hours Last Post Ceremony, Menin Gate

 - Tea from TOC H Belgium

 - Armistice Day Annual Concert Concert: The Great War Remembered

 - Royal British Legion Flanders Field of Poppies

 An early morning service is held in St. George's Memorial Church on 11th November before the Special Last Post Ceremony at the Menin Gate.
 Due to the demand for places at this service, attendance is by ticket only.
 Tickets can be applied for from St. George's Church.

-Following the service, VIPs and congregation are welcome to join The Poppy Parade which forms up outside St. Martin's cathedral and moves off to the Menin Gate for the 11 o'clock ceremony.
+Following the service in St. Georges' Church, VIPs and congregation are welcome to join The Poppy Parade which forms up outside the church.

 Website: www.stgeorgesmemorialchurchypres.com (select About Us/Contact)